Thinkwise/docs/docs/sf/reports.md

 The structure of reports is analogous to that of tasks.
 Parameters are defined for a report and look-up functionality is provided through references.

 ![](../assets/sf/image200.png)

-*Popup that appears in the end product when a report is generated*

-### Settings
+*Example report popup*

+## Creating a report

 The basic data for a report can be entered in the settings, such as the type of report that is used.
 The following types are supported by the Software Factory.

 - Crystal Reports
 - DevExpress Reports
 - SQL Server Reports
+- i-net Clear Reports

-- External program
+- Windows command

-- GUI function
+- GUI code
 - Microsoft Word

 #### Crystal Reports